-The common medication for the allergy diphenhydramine (also known by the brand Benadryl) is one of them.
+The standard medication for the allergy diphenhydramine (also known by the brand Benadryl) is one of them.

-Although it relieves allergy symptoms, it also blocks chemical acetylcholine, and that causes drowsiness and a host of other side effects, including dry mouth.
+Although it relieves allergy symptoms, it also blocks the chemical acetylcholine, which causes drowsiness and a host of other side effects, including dry mouth.

 Some drugs have barely noticeable side effects in the correct dose.

-Generally, warfarin (Coumadin, Jantoven), which is used to prevent blood clots, usually works well and is not bothersome, but it can also cause severe internal bleeding.
+Generally, warfarin (Coumadin, Jantoven), used to prevent blood clots, usually works well and is not bothersome, but it can also cause severe internal bleeding.

-Side effects can occur only when a medication is mixed with other medications.
+Side effects can occur only when a medication is mixed with other medicines.
 This could be called a drug interaction.

 For example, drinking alcohol while taking narcotic painkillers can cause an accidental overdose.

-Another example is grapefruit juice, which can affect blood levels of several medications, including some medications for blood pressure and cholesterol.
+Another example is grapefruit juice, which can affect the blood levels of several medications, including some medicines for blood pressure and cholesterol.